 - If SampleRate is less than 4, the machine fails and another machine should be used.
 If greater than 4, continue to the next step.

 - Open Bin Analysis.xlsx and follow the directions in the file.

-- Look at columns O8 and beyond as these shows the more pronounced delays.
-You can use these values to determine how long to adjust your run.
-For example, say 0.0003% is obtained on P8/Q8 for BIN N% representing 11 and 12ms respectively.
-This means that 3 times we observed an error of 11ms and 3 times we observed an error of 12ms.
-This gives a total of 0.006% trials that may be inconsequential in some studies.
+- Look at the BIG BIN SUM%.
+You can use this value to determine how long to adjust your run.
+This is derived from columns P8 and beyond as these shows the more pronounced delays.
+For example, say 0.0003% is obtained on P8 and Q8 for BIN N% representing 11 and 12ms respectively over an hour run.
+This means that 1 time we observed an error of 11ms and 1 time we observed an error of 12ms.
+This gives a total of 0.0006% trials that may be inconsequential in some studies.

 Verifying Display Timing